- Previous CVA/TIA

 - Consider Rapid Sequence Intubation

-- Comprehensive Stroke Center (CSC): Greenville Memorial Medical Center.
+- Comprehensive Stroke Center (CSC): Greenville Memorial Medical Center and St. Francis Downtown.

-- Primary Stroke Center (PSC): St. Francis Downtown, St. Francis Eastside, Greer Memorial, and Pelham Medical Center.
+- Primary Stroke Center (PSC): St. Francis Eastside, Greer Memorial, and Pelham Medical Center.

 - Before transport, if the patient or patient's family request the patient to be taken to a particular hospital that is not a stroke center, then follow their wishes and document their refusal or recommendations in the PCR.